 Adults in Nevada could buy both CBD hemp flowers and high-THC marijuana throughout the state.
 Just keep in mind that there are purchasing limits associated with THC products.
 Currently, Nevada only allows residents to buy 1 oz of cannabis flower or ⅛ oz of concentrate at a time.
 However, if you’re purchasing CBD hemp flowers, you don’t have to worry about these daily limits.

 Also, Nevada residents can legally purchase CBD hemp goods from online retailers like Cannaflower.
 Headquartered in the “ultra-green” state of Vermont, Cannaflower has quickly become one of the hottest names in the premium hemp category.
 See for yourself why so many cannasseurs fall in love with our delicious CBD strains.
+There are many sites though to explore, and some great deals to be had with a bit of research.

 Is It Legal To Use CBD Hemp Flower In Nevada?